 Connecticut Statute of Limitations for Sex Abuse Lawsuits

-Connecticut has one of the more favorable statute of limitation laws for civil lawsuits involving child sexual abuse.
-Under Connecticut law, victims of childhood sexual abuse, sexual assault or “trafficking” have until the turn 51 to file a civil lawsuit against parties liable for that sexual abuse.
+Connecticut has one of the more favorable statutes of limitations for civil lawsuits involving child sexual abuse.
+Under Connecticut law, victims of childhood sexual abuse, sexual assault or “trafficking” have until their 51st birthday to file a civil lawsuit against parties liable for that sexual abuse.
 Conn.
 Gen. Stat. § 52-577d.
 The 51-year-old birthday rule applies to cases in which the abuse occurred in 2019 or later.
-However, for sexual abuse that occurred in the past (i.e., prior to 2019) Connecticut law gives victims until the turn 48 to file a civil lawsuit.
+However, for sexual abuse that occurred in the past (i.e., before 2019) Connecticut law gives victims until they turn 48 to file a civil lawsuit.

 Settlement Value of Connecticut Sex Abuse Lawsuits